New combo aims to shrink liver tumors in colorectal cancer patients

 Summary

-This study tests a chemotherapy regimen called FULIRI combined with targeted therapy (bevacizumab or cetuximab) as a first treatment for people with colorectal cancer that has spread to the liver.
-The goal is to shrink the liver tumors enough so they can be surgically removed or treated with radiation.
-The trial will enroll 24 adults aged 18-75 who have not had prior treatment for their liver metastases.
+This study tests a chemotherapy regimen called FULIRI combined with targeted drugs (bevacizumab or cetuximab) as a first treatment for colorectal cancer that has spread to the liver.
+The goal is to shrink the liver tumors enough so that they can be surgically removed or treated with radiation.
+About 24 adults aged 18-75 who have not had prior treatment for their liver metastases will participate.
+The main measure of success is how many patients see their tumors shrink significantly.

 Disclaimer